danieldelarivam/danieldelarivam.github.io/content/authors/admin/_index.md

 ## About Me

 Daniel de la Riva Massaad is a Ph.D. student in Probability currently studying at UBC.
 His research focuses on Noise Sensitivity and Percolation Theory.
-He is also interested in Data Science and Quantitative Finance.
+He is also interested in Statistics, Data Science and Quantitative Finance.